A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Future applications and directions

 \smallsection{Anomaly detection.} Anomaly detection is another traditional machine-learning problem, and graph-based anomaly detection~\citep{akoglu2015graph} is a popular subtopic.
-Many graph patterns have been used in graph-based anomaly detection, including graph motifs~\citep{noble2003graph}, the structure of ego-networks~\citep{akoglu2010oddball}, $k$-cores~\citep{shin2016corescope}, and structural similarity (especially neighborhood homogeneity)~\citep{chakrabarti2004autopart}.
-Recently, anomaly detection in hypergraphs has also been studied~\citep{lee2022hashnwalk}, and \cite{do2023improving} have considered a simple heuristic of anomaly detection on nodes by comparing the hypercoreness values and degrees of nodes.
+Many graph patterns have been used in graph-based anomaly detection, including graph motifs~\citep{noble2003graph} and $k$-cores~\citep{shin2016corescope}.
 We anticipate more usage of hypergraph patterns for this application.

-\smallsection{Recommendation.} Recommendation is a long-standing research topic in machine learning.
-Graphs are an important tool for building recommendation systems and many graph patterns, including graph motifs~\citep{gupta2014real} and the structure of ego-networks~\citep{epasto2015ego}, have been used in graph-based {recommendation models}.
-Hypergraphs are also useful for this task, especially bundle recommendation~\citep{zhu2014bundle} and group recommendation~\citep{amer2009group}, which can be modeled using hypergraphs We await more applications of hypergraph patterns for recommendation systems.
+\smallsection{Recommendation.} Graphs are an important tool for building recommender systems, a long-standing research topic in machine learning, where many graph patterns, including graph motifs~\citep{gupta2014real} and the structure of ego-networks~\citep{epasto2015ego}, have been used.
+Hypergraphs are also useful for this task, especially bundle recommendation~\citep{zhu2014bundle}.
+We await more applications of hypergraph patterns for recommender systems.